MFaisalHyder/REST_API/README.md

 # REST_API
-Spring MVC REST API
+Spring MVC REST API with :
-API for managing Customers via Front end panel using Angular JS
+*) MongoDB for DataBase.
+*) Spring MVC4 FramWork.  and Angular JS.
+*) Gradle as dependency manager.
+*) Spring Boot for Rapid Development.
+*) Angular JS for front End UI panel and making http calls to server.